Dr Kay Guccione @kayguccione

 My professional qualifications, memberships and roles are:

-- Early Career Senate Award in Learning & Teaching (May 2017)
+- Early Career Senate Award for Excellence in Learning & Teaching (May 2017)

 - Senior Fellow of the Higher Education Academy (SFHEA) (awarded May 2016)